kanherepratik/node-automator/README.md

-# node-automator
 # Steps to run

-# npm install and then run using npm start or npm run test.
+* npm install and then run using npm start or npm run test.